kotae4/learn-k8s-automation/kubernetes-production-setup-guide.md

 ```

 The `--control-plane` flag here tells kubeadm that we want this node to be a new controlplane node.
 The rest of the flags come from the output of the `kubeadm init` command (or we can regenerate the hashes and cert keys at a later time - the output from the kubeadm init command is only good for two hours).

+Run this to regen the certs:
+`kubeadm init phase upload-certs --upload-certs`

 #### Worker nodes
 Finally, we can join our worker nodes.
 This is just the output from the `kubeadm init` command, should look like this: